SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 ## E-Commerce Purchase Flow

-The sequence diagram below shows the three requests you have to send to Swedbank Pay to make a purchase.
+The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
+The Callback response is a simplified example in this flow, and can be seen in depth in the [Callback][callback-url] section.

 ```mermaid
 sequenceDiagram